Fluxter/php-code-helper/README.md

 # PHP Helper
 You wished there was an application like this *Yea its so big buhu*
 ## WARNING
-Please use this tool on you own risk.
+Please use this tool on your own risk.
 Before using it, make a backup of your code (or use git!)

 Using this *may* break your whole application!
 (Mine was fixed :))